Last Updated on March 5, 2024

 The card also provides four (4) complimentary visits per calendar year to any of the lounges in the program.
 This is a rare benefit as this card is only one of three non-Infinite Privilege cards to offer free lounge passes.

 Pioneered by CIBC, the NEXUS Statement credit that we now see on more cards is another benefit you'll find on the CIBC Aventura Visa Infinite Card.
-You can receive up to $50 CAD/USD in statement credits every four years when NEXUS application or renewal fees are charged to your card.
+You can receive a $67 CAD in value rebate in statement credits every four years when NEXUS application or renewal fees are charged to your card.

 Link and use your CIBC Aventura® Visa Infinite* Card with Journie Rewards to save up to 10 cents per litre† at participating Pioneer, Fas Gas, Ultramar and Chevron gas stations.†